Become a master of the GPO! Understand appliance order, security filtering, troubleshooting, and every other aspect of Group Policy Objects.

-In your daily management you’ll not be accessing the Active Directory objects nor the Sysvol folders directly, perhaps with the exception of logon scripts which are normally placed manually in the Sysvol folder together with the GPO files.
+In your daily management, you’ll not be accessing the Active Directory objects nor the Sysvol folders directly, perhaps except for logon scripts which usually are placed manually in the Sysvol folder together with the GPO files.

 In case of advanced troubleshooting of GPO consistency, the AD objects can be found in Domain\System\Policies:

 And the GPO files and folders can be found in \\[Domain]\Sysvol\[Domain]\Policies:

 You’ll notice that GPOs are identified by a GUID.
 For example, the GUID’s of the four GPOs in my simple test setup can be seen in both AD and the Sysvol share in the above screenshots.

 To create, edit and delete GPO’s you’ll typically use the Group Policy Management Console (GPMC).
 GPMC is available by default on domain controllers, but it can also be installed on servers using the Install-WindowsFeature command.
 On clients, you need to install RSAT to manage GPO’s via the GPMC tool.

 When you open up the GPMC tool, you’ll be able to see the OU structure of your domain, which makes good sense: To apply a group policy, you must link it with an OU.
 Once the GPO is linked, it will start applying to the users and/or clients in the linked OU and any sub-OUs (see the next section for more details).

 To create a new GPO right-click the OU where you want to link it and select “Create a GPO in this domain, and Link it here…”: